-Looking to set up a Valheim dedicated server?
-Building majestic forts, slaying Valheim bosses, and raising tankards of mead with your pals is part of what makes Valheim such an addictive survival game – but the way Valheim multiplayer works is somewhat complicated.
+Looking to set up a Valheim server?
+Building majestic forts, slaying Valheim bosses, and raising tankards of mead with your pals is part of what makes Valheim such an addictive survival game – but the way Valheim multiplayer works can be easy to get wrong.
 You can create multiple characters, and their inventory and skill progression will transfer across multiple Valheim servers, allowing you to drop into a friend’s server and set out on adventures together without having to start from scratch in a new map.

 However, if you’re not interested in playing on your own, and your Viking journey has taken place exclusively on a game server hosted by someone else, you’ve probably run into a few issues.
 Valheim is still in early access, so – in our experience – the connection isn’t always stable, plus if you want to play while your game host is offline, you’re out of luck.

 That’s where Valheim dedicated servers come in.
 You can either host a dedicated server on your PC for your friends to hop on to even when you’re not playing, or you can pay for a hosting service to run one for you, 24/7.
 The good news is that you don’t have to start from scratch in either case – we’ll walk you through transferring your save file to your new Valheim server.

 How to set up a Dedicated Valheim server

 To set up a dedicated server in Valheim, you must first download the Valheim Dedicated Server tool on Steam – this can be accessed through your Steam library, by selecting ‘Tools’ in the top right hand corner.